 Looks are great but what about travel.
 Can you travel with a briefcase?
 It depends…

 Are You Going to Fill It up to Its Full?

 Should you travel with a briefcase?
-It depends on your travel.
+It depends on your type of travel.
 If you are doing light travel, yes.
 If not, absolutely not.
 Ask my left shoulder.

 Let’s say you are putting the same amount of things as you normally would into your backpack.
 Do you see it yet?
 On a backpack, you carry stuff on both shoulders.
 With a briefcase, you do it with one shoulder.
 That means that whatever you are carrying is 2x heavier on your shoulder with a briefcase.
 And that will be a problem with long-term travel.
 Backpacks look bad, but they at least are more convenient.

 If you, however, are going to use a briefcase for business only while traveling, then, that’s where briefcases are perfect.

 My advice is to bring it but to put it into carry-on luggage, and simply use when you get to the place you are going to rather than traveling with it to get there.
 Get it out of your carry-on and then, half empty, bring it for business meetings or day trips.

 They look good.
 They are great for commuting.
 They suck for heavy travel.
 Bring them with your carry-on or backpack.